mhart/gelfling/README.md

 Includes chunked messages, so messages can be any size (couldn't find another node.js lib that does this)

-More to come soon...
-(will move from CoffeeScript to pure JS once it's a bit more stable)

 ```javascript
 var gelfling = require('gelfling')